Great Southern white on Tall ironweed, Vernonia gigantea

 Propagation: Division, seed

-Giant ironweed plants are occasionally available from nurseries that specialize in Florida native plants.
-Visit www.plantrealflorida.org to find a nursery in your area.
-Seeds are available from the Florida Wildflowers Growers Cooperative.
+Giant ironweed is occasionally available from nurseries that specialize in Florida native plants.
+Visit www.PlantRealFlorida.org to find a nursery in your area.
+Seeds are often available from the Florida Wildflower Growers Cooperative.